Wolverine971/9takes/src/blog/people/techies/Elon-Musk.md

 ## Education and Early Career

 Elon's educational journey is as unique as he is.
 After high school in South Africa, he moved to Canada to attend Queen's University, sidestepping mandatory military service back home.
-Two years in, he transferred to the University of Pennsylvania, where he earned degrees in both physics and economics.
+Two years in, he transferred to the University of Pennsylvania, earning degrees in physics and economics.
 But here's the kicker: Elon then got into Stanford for a Ph.D. in applied physics.
 He attended for just two days before dropping out.
 Why?
 The internet boom was happening, and he wanted in.
 He co-founded Zip2, a city guide software for newspapers, which Compaq later bought for nearly $300 million.
-It was his first big win, and it set the stage for his future ventures.
+It was his first big win, setting the stage for his future ventures.

 ## Personal Stressors and Coping Mechanisms

 Elon Musk is no stranger to stress.
 Whether it's the pressure to deliver reusable rockets at SpaceX or meet production deadlines at Tesla, the stakes are always high.
 A friend and colleague once said, "Elon has this incredible drive.
-He feels the weight of the future on his shoulders, and it stresses him out, but he also thrives on it."
+He feels the weight of the future on his shoulders, which stresses him out, but he also thrives on it."

 ### Coping Mechanisms